lukiwieser/webcomic-scraper/README.md

 - pageNumberEnd
 - downloadFolder
 - filenameMode
-- pagenumber
 - filenameLeadingZeroCount

 Also do not forget to create the folder, in which the downloaded files should be saved.
 Otherwise the script will throw an error.

-Finally simply execute the script in the command line:
+Finally execute the script in the command line:

 ```console
 node app.js